zhanghaotong1/COSIT-2026-spatial-reasoning-and-perspective-transformation-in-LMs/README.md

 The `data` folder contains the training set and test set for each task.
 Files are in jsonl format.
 The `data/data_generator` folder contains all scripts to generate datasets.

-The `predictions` folder contains all predicted files from the finetuned language models, grouped by different random seeds.
+The `predictions` folder contains all predicted files from the finetuned language models, grouped by different tasks.
+In each folder, files are named in the format *{model_name}\_{model_size}\_{random_seed}*.
+In the `predictions/omr` folder, we only include predicted files of DeBERTa-v3 large, because RoBERTa large and T5 base fail to converge on this task.
 The `predictions/gemini_pred` folder contains Gemini's predictions on main experiments.

 The `main.py` script is used for the main experiments (*i.e.*, finetune a language model, test the finetuned model or test the pretrained model).
 The `parallel.py` script is the parallel training version of `main.py` (*i.e.*, use multiple GPUs).
 Use